AdaCore/spark2014/docs/ug/gnatprove.rst

 |GNATprove| will analyze those units (including bodies and subunits)
 plus the specifications and bodies of units on which they depend.

-Two options modify this behaviour:
+Two options modify this behavior:

 * With option ``-u``, the bodies of dependent units are ignored, so only the given units and the specifications of dependent units are analyzed.